Polyhydramnios or commonly referred to as “Poly,” is a relatively rare condition that happens in about one percent of pregnancies.

-Treatment for polyhydramnios depends on the severity of the condition and what is causing it.
+Treatment depends on the severity of the condition and what is causing it.
 Mild cases of polyhydramnios usually do not require any treatment.
 Your doctor will probably ask you to come in for extra checkups to make sure the condition does not become severe.
 But you should be able to deliver a healthy baby without complications and without inducing labor.

 Polyhydramnios can be treated by regularly draining amniotic fluid from the uterus using a large needle.
 This procedure does carry a risk of complications, so your doctor will only recommend it if the danger of continuing the pregnancy with untreated polyhydramnios is greater than the risk of draining the fluid.